REI Co-op Swiftland 5 Review

 A hose clip is built into the top of the sternum strap and clasp, directing the hydration hose down before it u-turns back up to park right in the desired spot.
 Lastly, a twist-lock bite valve prevents the hydration hose from leaking.
 Some vests incorporate bladder systems effectively by providing additional storage on the back of the pack and opening up the chest pockets for more gear and heavier items to counter the weight of the bladder.
 The Swiftland 5 succeeds at this, though as the hydration bladder empties throughout a run, the pack starts to creep up the back more.

-This category intentionally favors packs that can carry more, as the reasoning for running with a hydration pack in the first place is to bring enough food, water, and the essential gear to go farther.
+This category intentionally favors packs that can carry more, as the reason for running with a hydration pack in the first place is to bring enough food, water, and the essential gear to go farther.
 Compared with larger volume packs oriented toward experienced ultramarathon runners, the Swiftland 5 scores poorly, but it competes alongside other introductory hydration packs that we've tested.

 Even as an introductory running vest, the Swiftland 5 doesn't limit you to small afternoon outings.
-With more accessible volume in the front pockets, the large main compartment, and the exterior storage, we were able to fit sunglasses, sunscreen, iPhone, Garmin inReach, 1,000 calories, a spare 500mL soft flask, and our baseline race kit comprised of: tights, a space blanket, headlamp, medical tape, gloves, waterproof gloves, a buff, winter hat, waterproof pants, and waterproof jacket.
+With more accessible volume in the front pockets, the large main compartment, and the exterior storage, we were able to fit sunglasses, sunscreen, iPhone, Garmin inReach, 1,000 calories, a spare 500mL soft flask, and our baseline race kit comprised of tights, a space blanket, headlamp, medical tape, gloves, waterproof gloves, a buff, winter hat, waterproof pants, and waterproof jacket.

 On the flip side, if you are just looking for a lower-risk 5-mile jaunt, the straps and pack tighten down in a low profile close to the back, eliminating most bounce or jostling.
-When we used it for these shorter, quick hit runs, we preferred using soft flasks instead of the bladder, but that is mainly because we have forty soft flasks at our disposal from years of testing.
+When we used it for these shorter, quick-hit runs, we preferred using soft flasks instead of the bladder, but that is mainly because we have forty soft flasks at our disposal from years of testing.

 Pockets

-When we loaded the rear pocket with all of our gear and a full bladder for a big day out, we felt some pressure on the upper, as the shorter pack shape doesn't distribute weight as effectively.
+When we loaded the rear pocket with all of our gear and a full bladder for a big day out, we felt some pressure on the upper, as the shorter pack shape didn't distribute weight as effectively.
 However, for most of our runs, we weren't carrying an additional outfit, and with the baseline race kit, we didn't have this issue.

 Should You Buy the REI Swiftland 5?